Alessandro-Dodon/garch/README.md

 ## Results Example

 The figure below illustrates the outcome of the first Monte Carlo experiment, comparing the distributions of the GARCH(1,1) process, the S&P 500 returns, and the standard normal distribution.
+For further details and insights, please refer to the specific notebook.

 ![Example](histogram_garch_sp500.png)

 ## User Guide